dekart-xyz/www/content/_index.md

 ---
-title : "Write SQL and get beautiful maps."
+title : "Maps for your Data Platform."
-description: "Dekart is an open-source GIS analytics for modern Data Warehouses.
-It optimized for large query results, IoT analytics and cloud hosting."
+description: "Open-source WebGL-powered map visualization and spatial analytics for modern data warehouses."
-lead: "Dekart is an open-source GIS analytics for modern Data Warehouses.
-It optimized for large query results, IoT analytics and cloud hosting."
+lead: "Open-source, self-hosted alternative to CARTO and Foursquare Studio for data scientists, analysts and engineers."
 date: 2020-10-06T08:47:36+00:00
 lastmod: 2020-10-06T08:47:36+00:00
 draft: false